China's house price growth to hit five-year low in 2020

 Property investment - which usually lags sales trends by a few months - is expected to rise 6 per cent for 2020, as developers have shown more caution in the market and land sales declined as Beijing clamped down on domestic and onshore financing for the sector.

-Asked to rate the affordability of Chinese housing on a scale, with 1 being the cheapest and 10 the most expensive, analysts' median answer was 7, unchanged from the last poll.
+Asked to rate the affordability of Chinese housing on a scale, with one being the cheapest and 10 the most expensive, analysts' median answer was seven, unchanged from the last poll.
+REUTERS